 Indonesian rock veterans God Bless started out in 1973, taking musical cues from the likes of prog rockers Genesis and hard rockers Deep Purple and Van Halen, and are still actively gigging today.
 The 1980s and 1990s saw the rise of Slank, a highly influential band that inspired later acts like Dewa 19, who would go on to dominate the music industry in the 2000s together with counterparts like Sheila on 7, Padi and NOAH.

 Away from the mainstream, Indonesian bands in the underground and independent scene are thriving, especially after Suharto resigned 1998 after three decades as president.
 Metal music is highly popular in Indonesia—Jokowi, the current president himself is well-known to be an ardent fan of metal music—and bands like Burgerkill and Jasad have toured Europe.

 The 1990s and 2000s saw a proliferation of bands playing indie and alternative music in all its subgenres and permutations, with many acts making their name in the region.
-These include Payung Teduh, which performed at the Esplanade’s Malay arts festival Pesta Raya in 2017 to Barasuara, who performed at the Esplanade’s Baybeats music festival in the same year.
+These include Payung Teduh, which performed at Esplanade’s Malay arts festival Pesta Raya in 2017, and Barasuara, which performed at Esplanade’s Baybeats music festival in the same year.